terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

      :header-rows: 1
      :widths: 10 90

-     * - S.No.
+     * - Sr. No.
        - Description
      * - | (1)
        - | Assign \ ``@Component``\  to make Validator the target of component scan.
      * - | (2)
        - | Decide the argument is check target of this validator or not.
 Here \ ``PasswordResetForm``\  class is the target to be checked.
      * - | (3)
-       - | If occurred error at the target fields during a single item check, does not perform correlation item check by in this Validator.
+       - | If an error occurs at the target fields during a single item check, do not perform correlation check in this Validator.
-         | If it is necessary to perform the correlation item check always, this logic is unnecessary.
+         | If it is necessary to perform the correlation check, this determination logic is not required.
      * - | (4)
        - | Implement check logic.
      * - | (5)